dimitridjuric/gallery_inventory/README.md

 ### Using the app

-The main page displays a list of a few galleries. each gallery has links showing a list of artists in the inventory and a list of the artworks.
+The main page displays a list of a few galleries.
+Each gallery has links showing a list of artists and a list of artworks.
 Once logged in, a user can add a new gallery to administer, and artworks for this gallery.
 The user can also edit and delete artworks.
-In the `/galleries` page, only galleries for the user logged in have links to edit or delete.
+In the `/galleries` page, only galleries for which the user is an administrator have links to edit or delete.

 ### Search functionality